emailvacharya/session1/README.md

 NOTE: If Stack Builder launches after installation completes, just close it.
 We will be creating tables in the workshop

 ## License
-This project is for educational purposes and Valtech internal use only.
+This project is for educational purposes only.